 Soil Operable Unit S-3 is a 17-acre area in the northern part of the inactive portion of the site.
-Arsenic, lead, petroleum hydrocarbons, and polycyclic aromatic hydrocarbons are present in soil at concentrations lower than the other soil operable units.
+Arsenic, lead, petroleum hydrocarbons (as diesel), and polycyclic aromatic hydrocarbons are present in soil at concentrations lower than the other soil operable units.
 The clean-up levels for this operable unit were developed to allow for unrestricted future land uses.
 This operable unit contains approximately 19,500 cubic yards of soil contaminated above the unrestricted future land use clean-up levels.
 Soil contamination above the clean-up levels is distributed over areas totalling approximately 5.5 acres, and is found primarily in the upper five feet of soil.
 Figures 5 and 7 depict areas within S-3 where soil contamination levels exceed the unrestricted future land use clean-up levels.

 Two off-site lots adjacent to the west side of the active yard were defined as Operable Unit S-4 (see Figure 14).
 Soils in S-4 contained levels of arsenic and lead that exceed local background levels.
 These off-site areas were remediated in 1991 under an Interim Remedial Measure which was approved by the DTSC.
 The affected soils were excavated and disposed of off-site.
 Based on testing completed after the remedial activities, residual concentrations of arsenic and lead are now at or below local background levels.
 A fence was constructed to separate the active yard from adjacent residential lots, and gravel was placed to reduce the potential for wind-blown dust.
-No additional remedial action is proposed for Operable Unit S-4, and it is therefore not discussed further in this Revised Draft Remedial Action Plan.
+No additional remedial action is proposed for Operable Unit S-4, and it is therefore not discussed further in this Draft Remedial Action Plan.

 Soil Operable Unit S-5 is defined as contaminated soil in the active switching yard (see Figure 14).
-This operable unit contains arsenic and lead associated with slag track ballast and petroleum hydrocarbons.
+This operable unit contains arsenic and lead associated with slag track ballast.
 The results of the contaminant exposure calculations performed during development of clean-up levels indicate that remedial action to remove or treat arsenic and lead in this area is not needed to protect human health, given current land use conditions.
 Also, the dissolution kinetics study (Walsh & Associates, 1992) described in Section 3.1.4.2 suggests that these metals do not pose a threat to groundwater.
-The lateral and vertical extent of petroleum hydrocarbons in Operable Unit S-5 has not been fully evaluated.
-Soil contaminated with petroleum hydrocarbons in Operable Unit S-5 will be cleaned up during site-wide remediation.